MDIX-INC-ARCHIVE/mdix-transformation-connectathon33/README.md

 You can also use your own source files.
 Just be certain that your files conform to the format being used.

+Note: FHIR permits a number of file structures.
+If using your own FHIR source message, please first view the sample that has been provided and adjust yours to match it.

 At this point you can run by clicking the **Send** button in the upper right of the window.
 The resultant message will appear at the bottom of the right pane.
 <!--
 #### Creating POST Requests ####